OSSVerse/OSSVerse-In-A-Box/setup.md

 Enter BPP Subscriber ID:
 ```

-4. ENter the BPP subscriber ID. can be any unique string.
+4. Enter the BPP subscriber ID. can be any unique string.
 Uslally BPP network url used for this. e.g bppnetwork.DOMAINNAME.com

 ```
 Enter BPP Subscriber URL: